Ruslan-Khadyev/AML_Assignment_2/README.md

 For each task we have individual data.
 You can download it for [Task1](https://drive.google.com/file/d/1iVl4Q4Bq3Fbwv60lLthfBc6eYxYLrdnU/view) and [Task 2](https://cloudstor.aarnet.edu.au/plus/s/2DhnLGDdEECo4ys?path=%2FUNSW-NB15%20-%20CSV%20Files%2Fa%20part%20of%20training%20and%20testing%20set)

 # Structure of the project
 Project consists, as mentioned, of "Task_1" and "Task_2" module and their subtasks.
+After downloading put dataset for Task_1 to Task_1 folder and put datasets for Task_2 to Task_2 folder.
+If you want you can set custom dataset folder directly from callable .py files.

 ```
 │   requirements.txt    <-- file with necessary libs